the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 Yet, some of our models show that based on the structure of the labelled database, there is a great potential to use the 'Comments’ for creating the positive class data where possible since the 'Comments’ are already extracted relevant text by the original reviewer.
 Yet, until the labelled dataset is entirely cleaned and validated, only internally validated 'Comments’ were used to ensure clean labelled data.
 In this case, negative class data can be sampled randomly from the texts while ensuring no intersection between the data of positive and negative classes.
 This method was useful in identifying supporting text without relying on the labels.

 The exploratory tests indicate that analysis at a paragraph or sentence level rather than document-level would be more feasible and accurate.
 This would require a reliable paragraph or sentence extractor.
 During this exploratory phase, difficulties were faced cutting the text into sentences.
-Moreover, the quality of the text extracted needs improvement as in many cases the text was not fully extracted and inconsistencies were found in the text field (words without spaces, of “l” written as “1”, etc.).
+Moreover, the quality of the text extracted needs improvement as in many cases, the text was not fully extracted, and inconsistencies were found in the text field (words without spaces, of “l” written as “1”, etc.).

 ## 🙏 Special thanks to the BNPP team for their support with this analysis.
 <img align="RIGHT" width="200" src="https://user-images.githubusercontent.com/64998301/143174131-743f4dc5-c5b3-4b3f-ba2d-83e0fc413a13.png">